Building a hot tub in the backyard with a theme in mind can be rewarding.

 Creating The Backyard Of Your Dreams

 A smaller, sheltered enclosure makes sense if you want to invest in a hot tub for some much-needed me-time.
-However, if entertaining guests and fun celebrations is the number one reason, go for a larger tub with spacious decks.
+However, if entertaining guests and fun celebrations are the number one reason, go for a larger tub with spacious decks.

 For any assistance choosing a hot tub or installation, please contact The Pool Co team.
 We have years of experience designing, installing and renovating spas across Sydney.